 The Community Equipment and Wheelchair Service provides a range of equipment to help you live independently, whether it’s equipment for your home, or things to help you while out and about.
 Somerset residents can borrow equipment as long as needed from this service, which includes delivery and fitting, servicing, collection and recycling.

-More information about wheelchairs – Somerset Wheelchair Service
+More information about wheelchairs can be found here: Somerset Wheelchair Service

-In most instances, to access equipment or wheelchairs you’ll need to be assessed by a health or social care professional.
+In most instances, to access equipment or wheelchairs you will need to be assessed by a health or social care professional.
 You can contact us to ask about or request an assessment.

 Phone 0300 123 2224 or visit our Care and Support Assessment webpage for more information.